ropensci-archive/roweb2/content/technotes/2018-09-09-github-badges.md

 badges](https://www.tidyverse.org/lifecycle/).
-After some discussion, we at rOpenSci have adopted the repostatus.org status badges in our guidelines… but are actually open to repos using both types of badges since their nomenclature can actually complement each other!
+After some discussion, we at rOpenSci have adopted the repostatus.org status badges in our guidelines… but are actually open to repos using both types of badges since their nomenclature can complement each other!

 Conclusion
 ----------